kitnil/guix-artwork/website/posts/swh-guix.md

 archives” or Nars, the format the build daemon manipulates, which is inherited from Nix.)
 That prevents Guix from looking up revisions by content hash.
-The solution will probably involve changing Guix to support the same method as Software Heritage, and/or adding Guix’ method to Software Heritage.
+The solution will probably involve changing Guix to support the same method as Software Heritage, and/or adding Guix’s method to Software Heritage.

 Having to wait for “cooking” completion can also be problematic.
 The